A Cord of Firewood

 A rack of wood is a term often used by companies that restock a customer’s firewood rack for them.
 Here, the volume received is based on the dimensions of the rack being stocked and how much is left over from the previous order.

-The term “Stove Cord” is usually applicable when a customer is buying wood to burn in a stove.
+The term “Stove Cord” usually applies when a customer buys wood to burn in a stove.
 Since the stoves are often smaller than a fireplace, the size of each piece is shortened up to 12”.
 Less volume of wood makes burned also.
-Here, the dimensions of the stacked wood should be 4 feet high by 8 feet wide with an average length of 12 inches.
-It is similar to a face cord but smaller since the pieces are cut shorter.
+Here is the dimensions of the stacked wood should be 4 feet high by 8 feet wide with an average length of 12 inches.
+It is like a face cord but smaller since the pieces are cut shorter.

 A “tossed cord” would be wood that is loosely stacked in three rows, but the volume is increased from 190 cubic feet due to the recognition that there are a lot of voids when stacked.